 Maddy, Mohsin, and I

 After spending some time there, we once again returned to the hotel.
 Maddy and I just relaxed while Shoaib decided to play cricket with some local kids on the hotel lawn.
 He asked me to join but I was in no mood for more physical activity after trekking and driving around all day long.
 I just sat in my room, relaxing and going through the photographs of the day.

 Dinner happened at Hotel Lolabi in the Sonamarg market, the same restaurant that we ate at the day before.
 It is one of the best places to eat in Sonamarg which serves delicious Kashmiri Wazwan.

 We were all carrying our laptops along and will work from our hotel in Srinagar till Friday.
 Pahalgam was the destination for the next weekend.
 Please click on the link above to continue reading the next part of the travelogue.

 Sonamarg to Thajiwas Glacier – Conclusion

 I hope the pictures and information above on trekking from Sonamarg to Thajiwas Glacier were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.